loomnetwork/loom-sdk-documentation/docs/ja/binance-loom-ethereum.md

 }
 ```

-You can check the full source code of this smart contract on GitHub.
+You can check the full [source code](https://github.com/loomnetwork/loom-examples/blob/master/mainnet/contracts/SampleERC20MintableToken.sol) of this smart contract on GitHub.
-//TODO: add link

  - Lastly, to tie everything together, we created two mappings.
-The first one links the Binance and Loom tokens and the second one links the Loom and Ethereum tokens.
+The first one [links the Binance and Loom(https://github.com/loomnetwork/loom-examples/blob/master/scripts/map-binance-contracts.js)] token contracts and the second one [links the Loom and Ethereum](https://github.com/loomnetwork/loom-examples/blob/master/scripts/map-contracts.js) token contracts.

-//TODO: add links to the scripts we use to create the mappings

-## The User Interface
+## The Front-End

-In this section, we'll take a quick look at what happens under the hood of the user interface.
+In this section, we'll take a quick look at what happens under the hood of our front-end.

-We splitted the code roughly into two files:
+We split the code roughly into two files.

+### The User Interface

-- `./src/binance-loom-ethereum.js` mainly deals with the user interface.
-Also, since transferring tokens to Binance and Ethereum will require us to pay fees, we import and initialize the [BNBCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/bnb/BNBCoin.js) and [LoomEthCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/LoomEthCoin/LoomEthCoin.js) classes:
+The `/src/binance-loom-ethereum.js` file mainly deals with the user interface.
+Because transferring tokens to Binance and Ethereum requires us to pay fees, we start by initializing the [BNBCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/bnb/BNBCoin.js) and [LoomEthCoin](https://github.com/loomnetwork/loom-examples/blob/master/src/LoomEthCoin/LoomEthCoin.js) classes:

 ```js
 this.bep2Coin = new BinanceExtdevRinkeby()